mbbu/BioinfoBiweeklyMeeting/Minutes/05-09-19_Meeting_Minutes.md

-Minutes for the Bi-Weekly Meeting Held on 5th September 2019
+# Minutes for the Bi-Weekly Meeting Held on 5th September 2019

-- We will be using a shared Google Doc to take the minutes but they have to be moved here for longevity and easy access.
+## Present

 ## Agenda Items
 1. Introduce Bioinformatics Onboarding documents, code of conduct